smartgeber Logo

 Exploring the Ancient Inhabitants of Israel

-The Canaanites are often considered the earliest known ancient inhabitants of Israel.
+The Canaanites are among the earliest known ancient inhabitants of Israel.
 They lived in the region during the Bronze Age, around 3000 to 1200 BCE.
-The Canaanites were known for their vibrant culture, which included a pantheon of gods and goddesses, and they played a significant role in the development of early urban centers in the area.
+The Canaanites were a Semitic-speaking people with a culture heavily influenced by their neighbors, including the Egyptians and Mesopotamians.
+They are known for their city-states, each ruled by its own king, and their pantheon of gods, which played a central role in their daily lives.

 The Philistines: Coastal Inhabitants